HArTan9124/Portfolio/DAILY_DEVELOPMENT_LOG.md

 * **Familiar Window UX**: macOS-style traffic lights provide an intuitive, modern, interactive desktop feeling.
 * **Seamless Context Blending**: Blending the minimized terminal state directly into the interactive phone mockup keeps the user engaged with the running console/emulator state without taking up modal overlay space.

+## [2026-06-22 10:05]

+### Request

+Synchronize biosignal code execution output directly to the mobile phone mockup, showing the run results, live ECG/EEG waveform updates, heart rate fluctuations, and status alerts.

+### Files Modified

+* `Portfolio/components/Hero.tsx`

+### Changes Made

+* **Dynamic `phoneMetrics` State & Synchronizer**: Declared a unified `phoneMetrics` state structure representing active biosignal telemetry.
+Added a `useEffect` that listens to `runState`, `result`, and `watchState` to parse output streams in real-time.
+* **Live ECG / EEG Waveforms**: Refactored SVG path render blocks in the phone mockup to read dynamic coordinates from state.
+When the sandboxed code determines an anomaly or a simulated fall event is triggered, the wave patterns instantly switch from a smooth sinus rhythm to a high-frequency chaotic layout, and stroke colors dynamically transition from emerald (stable) to crimson (alert).
+* **Heart Rate & Accuracy Binding**: Linked heart rate (BPM) fluctuation and algorithm accuracy displays directly to current execution metrics.
+The pulse rate organically shifts base values (e.g. from 72 up to 128 BPM during an alert state).

+### Reasoning

+* **End-to-End Simulation Integrity**: Updating the mobile app mockup alongside the developer console delivers an authentic, immersive cyber-physical interface experience, bridging the raw CLI sandbox with the patient telemetry visualizer.